JuliaML/LossFunctions.jl/docs/introduction/gettingstarted.rst

    0.25

-Calling the same function using arrays instead of numbers will default to returning the element-wise results, and thus basically just serve as a wrapper for broadcast.
+Calling the same function using arrays instead of numbers will return the element-wise results, and thus basically just serve as a wrapper for broadcast (which by the way is also supported).

 .. code-block:: jlcon